-Attorneys can help dispensing organizations stay in compliance with the rules by developing the proper standard operating procedures, the procedures for testing records and the procedures for preserving samples.
+Attorneys can help dispensing organizations comply with the rules by developing the proper standard operating procedures, the procedures for testing records, and the procedures for preserving samples.

-The attorneys at the Sammis Law Firm also represent clients subjected to enforcement actions initiated by law enforcement and the Florida Department of Health against patients, physicians, doctors and businesses that are accused of operating outside the regulatory structure in Florida.
+The attorney at Sammis Law Firm represent clients subjected to enforcement actions initiated by law enforcement and the Florida Department of Health against patients, physicians, doctors, and businesses accused of operating outside the regulatory structure in Florida.

 Rules for Medical Marijuana Dispensing Organizations

 The Florida Legislature passed the Compassionate Medical Cannabis Act of 2014, which legalized low tetrahydrocannabinol (THC) and high cannabidiol (CBD) forms of cannabis (low-THC cannabis) for the medical use by patients suffering from cancer or a physical medical condition that chronically produces symptoms of seizures or severe and persistent muscle spasms.

 The Compassionate Medical Cannabis Act of 2014 requires the DOH to approve five dispensing organizations, with one in each of the following regions:

 - northwest Florida

 - southwest Florida.

 Currently, Florida has seven authorized dispensing organizations that have been approved, including: